Skip to content

 The Nervous System's Secret Language

-In yogic terms, this is pranayama—not just "breathing exercises" but the conscious direction of prana (life force) to transform the subtle energy body.
+In yogic terms, this is pranayama—not merely "breathing exercises" but the conscious direction of prana (life force) to transform the subtle energy body.
 The Hatha Yoga Pradipika states that when the breath is disturbed, the mind is disturbed, and when the breath is calm, the mind becomes calm.
 But it goes further: "By controlling the breath, the yogi controls the mind, and by controlling the mind, the yogi controls the vital force."

 The CO2 Paradox: Why Breathing Less Delivers More